Austin Davis (pitcher)

-Austin Richard Davis (born February 3, 1993), nicknamed "Big Fudge", is an American professional baseball pitcher in the Houston Astros organization.
-He previously played in MLB for the Philadelphia Phillies, Pittsburgh Pirates and Boston Red Sox.
-He was selected by the Phillies in the 12th round of the 2014 MLB draft and made his major league debut in 2018.
+Austin Richard Davis (born February 3, 1993), nicknamed "Big Fudge", is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Pittsburgh Pirates, Boston Red Sox, and Minnesota Twins.
+He was selected by the Phillies in the 12th round of the 2014 MLB draft and made his major league debut for them in 2018.

 Early life

 Davis was born to Rick and Jeri Davis and grew up in Scottsdale, Arizona, where he was born.
 He attended Desert Mountain High School in Scottsdale, where he played baseball and was a first team All-Region and All-City.

 Davis attended California State University, Bakersfield, and he played college baseball for the Cal State Bakersfield Roadrunners and majored in business.
-In two seasons with the Roadrunners, Davis posted a 5–10 win-loss record with a 4.56 earned run average (ERA) and 95 strikeouts over 28 appearances (28 starts).
+In two seasons with the Roadrunners, Davis posted a 5–10 win–loss record with a 4.56 earned run average (ERA) and 95 strikeouts over 28 appearances (28 starts).
 The Philadelphia Phillies selected Davis in the 12th round of the 2014 MLB draft.